-The District's Board of f Directors (Board) proposed the management plan at the Board meeting held on ·
+The District's Board of Directors (Board) proposed the management plan at the Board meeting held on January 9, 2018.

-Public Hearings
+Public Hearing

-The District held two public hearings on and A total of stakeholders attended the meetings.
-Copies of the e notice of hearing and transcripts of the hearings are in Appendix B and C respectively.
+The District held a public hearing on February 13.
+Other than staff and legal counsel, no one from the public provided testimony or attended the hearing.
+Copies of the notice of hearing and transcripts of the hearings are in Appendix B and C respectively.